 Maximising income and investments can be done in several ways.
 The first step is to increase your salary, which may mean asking for a raise or working more hours.
 If that doesn't work, you could always start a side hustle to bring in extra cash.

 Another way to maximise income is by investing in a gold IRA or other types of IRA, 401k plan, or other retirement investment option.
 IRAs can be exceptional for long-term financial planning.
 They represent 34% of total retirement market assets in the US.
 However, it can be a riskier option if you put all your money into these accounts without understanding what they are or how they work.
+This is especially true if you invest in gold and silver as these precious metals are highly volatile and they're just as likely to rise in value as they are to crash.

 Another critical aspect of managing personal finances is minimising the tax burden.
 Taxes are a significant expense for small business owners, and they can become an even more substantial burden when you're not organised and planning.